 The room filled with its light,

 and the iridescent wings.

 opened her utterly.

 I’ve come back to this poem over and over again.
 This isn’t even the first time I’ve written about it.
 I love Leverov’s choice of the word consent because it’s active.
 It emphasizes Mary’s freedom—she is a participant in the decision.
 “Behold,” she says, “I am the servant of the Lord.
 May it be to me as you have said.”
 Mary is the ultimate example of biblical femininity not because of how she dressed or because of how she navigated her relationship with Joseph, but because she said yes to Jesus.

-On Father’s day, I was sitting through a sermon on biblical manhood while back home in Michigan.
+On Father’s day, I was sitting through a sermon on biblical manhood at my family’s church back in Michigan.
 During the service, I texted my friend Kate and asked her, “If you had to define biblical femininity to an atheist, what scripture would you go to and what would you say?”